zlu883/noodel-js/README.md

 <img alt="Noodel logo" src="docs/logo_256x256.png" width="90">

-Noodel, short for *node model*, is a user interface for dynamic content trees that you can navigate by just moving up, down, left and right.
-It offers a new way to present content on the modern web that is intuitive, responsive and accessible.
+Noodel, short for *node model*, is a two-dimensional scroll-snap interface for content trees that you can navigate by simply moving up, down, left and right.
+It offers a new way to present content in the modern age that is intuitive, responsive and accessible.

+Currently available as Noodel.js, a JavaScript component for use in web projects.

 ## [Demo / documentation](https://zlu883.github.io/Noodel/)

-Noodel is self-explanatory: it uses itself to render its own docs ;)
+Noodel is self-explanatory: it uses itself to present its own docs ;)

 See the link above for everything you need to know!